 Country of Origin

-For most products, including lithium batteries, imported and sold in the United States, it is mandatory for importers to attach a permanently and visibly country of origin on the product and its packaging.
+For most products, including lithium batteries, imported and sold in the United States, importers must attach a permanent and visible country of origin label on the product and its packaging.

 - Made in China

 - Made in Korea

 Importers are responsible for creating the label file for the supplier.
 Before mass production, importers should provide the label file in .ai or .eps, then instruct the supplier with the placement, size, and other relevant information.